MartinaGermani/SOFAR_Assignment/README.md

 As launch file, which contains the configuration of the system (program to run, environments, arguments etc), I used `tb3_simulation_launch.py` in the `nav2_bringup` package of Nav2.

 ## Development environment requirements:
-This simulation requires the installation of ROS2 galactic.
+This simulation requires the full installation of ROS2 galactic, that you can install by following the steps here https://docs.ros.org/en/galactic/Installation/Ubuntu-Install-Debians.html).

 ## Installation and use instructions:
 To install the project, you can directly use the following command in your terminal: